deferpanic/goweave/README.md

 This is *alpha* software - at best.
 It's more of an idea right now than anything else.

-* Expect the grammars {aspects, pointcuts} to change.
+* Expect the "grammars" {aspects, pointcuts} to change.

 * This is currently *much* slower compared to native go build.
 Expect that to change but right now it's slow.